86 minutes! If you live in Lisbon this is the time you need to get to Nazaré!

-Visit Nazaré, a typical fishing village.
-It is the seat of a small municipality, with small white houses scattered along the slopes of the village.
-It is today one of Portugal’s main tourist destinations and has managed to maintain many of its ancient traditions.
+Nazaré is a typical fishing village and the headquarters of a small municipality.
+It has small white houses scattered along the slopes of the village.
+It is today one of the main tourist destinations in Portugal and has managed to maintain many of its ancient traditions.

 VISIT NAZARÉ – VIRTUAL TOUR